Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Stable rank of

 Since $(X, \Gamma)$ has $(\lambda, M)$-Cuntz comparison of open sets and $c_{k, 1}, d_{k, 1}, h, s_k \in\mathrm{C}(X)$, one has

-By Condition \ref{2-lem-cond-1c} above, the positive elements $c_{k, m}$, $m=1, ..., M$, are mutually orthogonal and mutually Cuntz equivalent, and the positive elements $d_{k, m}$, $m=1, ..., M$ are mutually orthogonal and mutually Cuntz equivalent.
-One then has and hence This shows that $a'$ is a $\mathcal D_0$-operator, as desired. \end{proof}
+By Condition (\ref{2-lem-cond-1c}) above, the positive elements $c_{k, m}$, $m=1, ..., M$, are mutually orthogonal and mutually Cuntz equivalent, and the positive elements $d_{k, m}$, $m=1, ..., M$ are mutually orthogonal and mutually Cuntz equivalent.
+One then has and hence This shows that $a'$ is a $\mathcal D_0$-element, as asserted. \end{proof}

 \begin{thm} Let $\Gamma$ be a countable discrete amenable group, and let $(X, \Gamma)$ be a free and minimal topological dynamical system with the (URP) and (COS).
 Then $\mathrm{tsr}(\mathrm{C}(X) \rtimes \Gamma)= 1$. \end{thm}